julietteshang/julietteshang.github.io/_posts/2020-11-08-TeamContract.md

-We will have shared google documents so that we can all view and add to it In each meeting, we will begin by assigning sections for each person Each person will put in their own effort; we all have similar standards and will be the best group members we can be
+We will have shared google documents so that we can all view and add to it In each meeting, we will begin by assigning sections for each person Each person will put in their own effort; we all have similar standards and will be the best group members we can be We can keep in touch with each other via text message so that we can ask each other questions or simply check in with each other outside of class, rather than being constrained to just communicating during our class time.

 #### Rewards/Punishments: How will you motivate yourselves and each other to do your part and deliver the best possible results?
 What happens if someone fails to meet their commitments?
 How is success rewarded?
 How will you respond to failure to adhere to this product?
 How will you provide each other with helpful and honest feedback without disrupting the process or hurting the team dynamic?
 We will all keep in touch and check-in with what we have completed and congratulate/motivate each other depending on if someone is well ahead of their projected pace, or if a person is behind schedule.